This post features the essential steps in the production process of an explanimation.

 But lets not stop there: stop motion would be cool, and you could even make an explanimation with practical means where the elements are on wires and manually animated in real-time and it becomes a performance.

 SOUND DESIGN & MUSIC

-Sound design covers all sound, besides the voice over, that further dress the video and make it more pleasing to watch.
+Sound design covers all sound, besides the voice over, that further dresses the video and makes it more pleasing to watch.
 They involve sound effects and music.
 The choice in music is essential for setting a mood.
 However soft and unobtrusive music is supposed to be, Explanimations without music do miss a sensory dimension.
 Cutting down on this budget would be a shame.
-Alternatively, leaving out music will require more form the overall soundscape to lead emotions.
+Alternatively, leaving out music is sometimes necessary but requires more form the overall soundscape and sound effects to lead emotions.

 The number of revisions depends on the budget.
 Revisions lift the end product to a higher plane, without them it is simply not possible to attain the highest expectations of the client.